 |

-sugar in small bowl.
-Pile beans on large sheet of tin
+oil and sugar in small bowl.
+Pile beans on large sheet of tin foil.

-foil.
-Cover beans with soy sauce/sugar/oil mixture and
+Cover beans with soy sauce/sugar/oil mixture and sprinkle with sesame

-analysis per serving: Calories, 83; Fiber, 4 g; Cholesterol,
+Nutritional analysis per serving: Calories, 83; Fiber, 4 g;

 Carbohydrates, 8%; Fat, 5%.